Lbalkenhol/r_ns_2025/README.md

 ## Making $r$ - $n_s$ Plots

 To make your own $r$ - $n_s$ plots you can use the **[online plotting app](https://r-ns-plot.streamlit.app/)** (no download or installation required).
-The app is currently in an experimental phase, please raise issues.
 The app allows you to:
 - Toggle between different data constraints and forecasts
 - Add your own forecast contours